Jazz Frogs

 All of a sudden, the Louis Armstrong frog rises up in the lamplight holding his horn.
 He conjures up a flying carpet & using his trumpet music for power, off they fly to Baghdad, a beautiful place of onion-dome architecture.

 Jazz FrogsThey knock on the door of the old sultan.
-The frog-version of Stepin Fetchit takes his time opening the door.
+The frog-version of ever-offensive Stepin Fetchit takes his time opening the door.
 The sultan is the Fats Waller frog.

 He whispers to the Satchmo frog, "Get those cookies!' & they're off on a jazz & exotica music journey to convince Bosko to part with the cookies.

-Frog Bojangles turns up to dance in a turban, but this is theo nly one of the Jazz Frogs films lacking Cab Frogoway.
+Frog Bojangles turns up to dance in a turban, but this is the only one of the Jazz Frogs films lacking Cab Frogoway.

-The electric sidewalk take Bosko down into the dark gloomy horrors of the castles' dungeon where a giant spoon of castor oil tries to medicate him.
+The electric sidewalks take Bosko down into the dark gloomy horrors of the castles' dungeon where a giant spoon of castor oil tries to medicate him.
 But he tap dances along the electric stairs & back to safety as he sings "You can't have no grandma's cookies today/ No!
 Hiddy-biddy-boy, oh hi-de-hay."

 The Fats & Satch frogs wrestle then get stuck on the electric sidewalk singing like crazy, while Bosko functions as orchestra conductor to the big jazz-band close.